 Signs of God

-Just like the plaque in David’s office, there are signs of God’s presence everywhere you look at Pursell Farms, from the ministry sign that leads the way to Vapor International headquarters to the tall wooden cross on the top of one of the farm’s highest peaks.
+Just like the plaque in David’s office, there are signs of God’s presence everywhere you look at Pursell Farms, from the ministry sign that leads the way to Vapor International headquarters to the tall wooden cross atop of one of the farm’s highest peaks.
 But David’s favorite sign says it all.
-“As you drive in, we have a large welcome sign with Psalm 111:2 and 4, ‘Great are the works of the Lord.
+“As you drive in, we have a large welcome sign with Psalm 111:2 and 4: ‘Great are the works of the Lord.
 He has made His wonders to be remembered,’” says David.
 “That is what we want visitors to see when they come here.
 We want them to not only see the great golf course, or the great food, or the great service, but we want them to see God through His magnificent creation.”